HyFlex Teaching and Learning Program

 To receive the full $3000 in professional development funds, faculty must complete the following requirements:

-- Participate in the HyFlex Institute consisting of 4 modules which begins week of September 13
+- Participate in the HyFlex Institute consisting of 4 modules which include:

 - Attend 4 synchronous sessions